-This training module on levels and level descriptors in relation to the African Continental Qualifications Framework (ACQF) is elaborated on in 2022 within the project AU-EU Skills for Youth Employability/Skills Initiative for Africa, Technical Cooperation - Developing the African Continental Qualifications Framework (further: "the project").
+This guideline on levels and level descriptors in the context of the African Continental Qualifications Framework (ACQF) is elaborated on in 2021-2022 within the project AU-EU Skills for Youth Employability/Skills Initiative for Africa, Technical Cooperation - Developing the African Continental Qualifications Framework.

-Views and opinions expressed in this publication are the responsibility of the project, the author, and contributors, and should in no way be attributed to the African Union and the institutions supporting the project (European Union, Federal Ministry of Economic Development and Cooperation, Deutsche Gesellschaft für Internationale Zusammenarbeit, and the European Training Foundation).
+Views and opinions expressed in this publication are the responsibility of the project, the authors and should in no way be attributed to the institutions to which they are affiliated or to the African Union Commission or the project partners (European Union, Federal Ministry of Economic Development and Cooperation, Deutsche Gesellschaft für Internationale Zusammenarbeit, and the European Training Foundation).

-We acknowledge all contributors, institutions, and experts who shared views, comments, and recommendations during the consultation process, and supported the authors' team in the accomplishment of this mission.
+We acknowledge all contributors, institutions and experts who shared views, comments and recommendations during the consultation process, and supported the authors' team in the accomplishment of this mission.